Our Courses

 Two other aspects of the course that our students greatly appreciate are its flexibility and the breadth of subjects offered.
 The amount of choice increases each year and after Year 1 the workload isn’t fixed so you can choose the number of options you study to suit your own work pattern.
 Some students take as many options as they can; others take fewer and study them very thoroughly.

-Dr Clive Wells is the College’s Director of Studies for Mathematics BA and MASt.
+Dr Clive Wells is the College’s Director of Studies for the Mathematics BA and Part III Mathematics.

-Although there is no pre-interview admissions test, all offers in Mathematics will be conditional upon STEP II and STEP III.
+There is no pre-interview admissions test, but all applicants made an offer will be required to sit STEP in June.
+All offers in Mathematics will be conditional upon STEP II and STEP III.
 Further information and support for applicants, including STEP resources, can be found here.

 If you have any queries or would like more information, please contact our Admissions Office who will be pleased to help you: admissions@hughes.cam.ac.uk.